2026 Chain Link Fence Costs: Seattle & Portland Guide

 Silver chain-link fence enclosing a public school playground with visible equipment and nearby sidewalks.

-Professional installation includes more than just putting up posts and rolling out fencing.
-At Cool Cat Fence, our expert team handles:
+Professional installation includes more than setting posts and rolling out chain link fabric.
+With Cool Cat Fence, a chain link project may include:

 Example Project Costs: What to Expect